davideke1/Escrow-Logistic-Platform-be-pjt-90/README.md

-# Team PJT-06 E-Care Webapp
+# Team PJT-90 Escrow Logistics Platform

-**This API handles all the backend details for E-Care PJT-06.**
+**This API handles all the backend details for Escrow PJT-90.**

 ### Note
  - Create an issue before getting started on a task